 - If possible, place the dongle close to the antenna, and use a powered USB cable to reach the computer.

-- An LNA such as this may improve performance.
+- An LNA such as this or this may improve performance.

 - If you have out of band interference at 1090 MHz, check out this ADS-B filter design.

 - The R820T is the best RTL-SDR tuner to use at 1090 MHz and the R820T2 may work even better.